Symmetry: In biology

 Many animals are approximately mirror-symmetric, though internal organs are often arranged asymmetrically.

 In biology, the notion of symmetry is mostly used explicitly to describe body shapes.
 Bilateral animals, including humans, are more or less symmetric with respect to the sagittal plane which divides the body into left and right halves.
 Animals that move in one direction necessarily have upper and lower sides, head and tail ends, and therefore a left and a right.
 The head becomes specialized with a mouth and sense organs, and the body becomes bilaterally symmetric for the purpose of movement, with symmetrical pairs of muscles and skeletal elements, though internal organs often remain asymmetric.

 Plants and sessile (attached) animals such as sea anemones often have radial or rotational symmetry, which suits them because food or threats may arrive from any direction.
 Fivefold symmetry is found in the echinoderms, the group that includes starfish, sea urchins, and sea lilies.

 In biology, the notion of symmetry is also used as in physics, that is to say to describe the properties of the objects studied, including their interactions.
 A remarkable property of biological evolution is the changes of symmetry corresponding to the appearance of new parts and dynamics.

 In chemistry

 Symmetry is important to chemistry because it undergirds essentially all specific interactions between molecules in nature (i.e., via the interaction of natural and human-made chiral molecules with inherently chiral biological systems).
 The control of the symmetry of molecules produced in modern chemical synthesis contributes to the ability of scientists to offer therapeutic interventions with minimal side effects.
 A rigorous understanding of symmetry explains fundamental observations in quantum chemistry, and in the applied areas of spectroscopy and crystallography.
 The theory and application of symmetry to these areas of physical science draws heavily on the mathematical area of group theory.

+In chemistry, the symmetry of an object or molecule is described using symmetry operations.
+A symmetry operation is an action that moves a molecule in such a way that its overall appearance remains unchanged.
+There are three main types of symmetric operations.